AlienX2001/methodology-boxes/network-enum.md

 smbmap -H "ip" -L -v <br />

 **Note**: If smb password has been changed you can use *smbpasswd* tool to change the passwd

+## LDAP

+ldapsearch tool is used, you also require dc name.

+#### To find DC name

+ldapsearch -x -h <IP> -s base namingcontexts

+The above command will you give you the dc name.

+now, ldapsearch -x -h <IP> -b "dc= <name> , dc=<name>"

+you get information of the domains,ldap-users,password etc...